Suggestions for Current and Prospective Graduate Students

 formal graduate-level coursework (which excludes research problems,

-taken at another university may be transferred, even if those hours
+university may be transferred, even if those hours had been applied

 However, if you retake the same graduate course at UT Austin that you took